Ramboll Environ: Notable projects

 At the request of the Hong Kong Environmental Protection Department the company developed a comprehensive air quality model system to address air quality concerns, including ozone, particulate matter, and other pollutants due to local sources, as well as transport from China and other areas in Asia.

 ENVIRON was engaged to deliver a wide range of social and environmental services to international standards related to a 13,000-km-long fibre optic submarine telecommunications cable system running the entire length of the Indian Ocean coast of Africa, from South Africa to Egypt.

-In the United States, the firm worked with the Marathon Petroleum Company at its major gulf coast refinery in Garyville, Louisiana, to develop VOC BioTreat™, a patent-pending biotreatment solution to reduce volatile organic compound emissions at oil and chemical refineries.
+In the United States, the firm worked with the Marathon Petroleum Company at its major gulf coast refinery in Garyville, Louisiana, to develop a patent-pending biotreatment solution to reduce volatile organic compound emissions at oil and chemical refineries.
 The company asserts that the system achieves regulatory compliance and cost savings of an order of magnitude.

 Their studies uncovered the chemical mechanism that established a link between certain types of gypsum wallboard (Chinese drywall) and corrosive effects on copper and silver components in residential properties across the southeastern United States.
 ENVIRON scientists were the first to recognize and publish findings about the progressive nature of the corrosion.

 BP Remediation Management awarded ENVIRON four framework agreements for a range of strategic worldwide environmental services.
 Two agreements call for the firm to provide a broad spectrum of environmental services for upstream, refining and marketing, shipping and remediation that include regulatory compliance; multimedia modeling; environmental, social and health impact assessments; natural resource management; due diligence support; and sustainability services around the world.
 Two additional agreements focus on global inland and offshore oil spill preparedness and response planning.